ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 ```
 {: pre}

 ### Creating a service ID for the `powervs-subnet` resource agent
 {: #ha-rhel-mz-iam-custom-role}

 Follow the steps in [Creating a Custom Role, Service ID, and API key in {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id) to create a `Service ID` and an `API key` for the `powervs-subnet` resource agent.

+## Conclusion
+{: #ha-rhel-mz-conclusion}

-This completes the basic cluster implementation.
+This completes the basic cluster implementation and the necessary preparations for creating a `powervs-subnet` cluster resource.
+The `powervs-subnet` cluster resource itself is created during the configuration of the specific high availability scenario.

 You can now proceed with the specific instructions for your planned high availability scenario.
-{: note}

 Do not perform the following steps now.